Today, I am showing you how to upcycle an old wooden tool chest into a useful farmhouse storage piece for your home!

-- Dixie Belle White Lightening Cleaner – this stuff is amazing!
-The tool box was covered in linseed oil and was also really dirty.
-I gave it a good scrubbing with a mixture of White Lightening, hot water and our garden hose!
+- Dixie Belle White Lightning Cleaner – this stuff is amazing!
+The toolbox was covered in linseed oil and was also really dirty.
+I gave it a good scrubbing with a mixture of White Lightening, hot water, and our garden hose!
 Then I allowed it to dry in the sun all day.
 BTW, I scrubbed the wooden tool chest BEFORE I started the construction!

-- Dixie Bell Boss – this is Dixie Belles answer to stains, odors and bleedthrough – it blocks it all!
+- Dixie Belle Boss – this is Dixie Belle’s answer to stains, odors, and bleedthrough – it blocks it all!

 how to create the chippy paint look

 Once I was finished with the cleaning, construction, and stain and odor-blocking, I was ready for the fun part!
 Painting!

 I am going for a chippy look so I had to take several steps to get that to happen.
 Dixie Belle Chalk Mineral Paint adheres to surfaces so well, I knew I would need to add a resist.

 I painted the base in one coat of Midnight Sky.
 For the resist, I used a chunk of beeswax and rubbed it in areas where I wanted the dark paint to show through the lighter color that would be the final coat.

 I applied quite a bit of beeswax in those areas to ensure I could create a chippy look.

 Then I painted the whole piece – the wooden tool chest and the base in Dixie Belle Driftwood.
 It’s a gorgeous soft gray.